nchan7/trailblazer/README.md

 ### Credit To:
 * alltrails.com for web content and layout inspiration
+* hikingproject.com for web content and layout inspiration as well as icons
 * Hiking Project API
 * Dark Sky API
 * Mapbox API
+* Abe Yang for

 #### Additional Collaborators: